Saigon-Digital/webpack-5-WP-Starter/README.md

 ## Blog Post

-Check out a blog post I created that describes configuring webpack to work with WordPress in more detail: [https://taylor.callsen.me/using-webpack-5-and-sass-with-wordpress/](https://taylor.callsen.me/using-webpack-5-and-sass-with-wordpress/)
+Check out a blog post that describes configuring webpack to work with WordPress in more detail: [https://taylor.callsen.me/using-webpack-5-and-sass-with-wordpress/](https://taylor.callsen.me/using-webpack-5-and-sass-with-wordpress/)